mjperezma/mjperezma/README.md

 Now I'm developing personal projects like https://github.com/mjperezma/ReactAPIGeeksHubs where you can see my last finished project.

-I am looking for job where I can learn even more!🔭

 I'm always learning, now I'm practicing Angular or Vue 🔭.

 You can visit my Linkedin, https://www.linkedin.com/in/mariajoseperezmaeso/ , to know more about me 😄